Skip to content

 Final Thoughts

 Kallas’ approach reflects a classic Fire-dominant mindset—one that seeks to obliterate rather than reconcile.
 While this gives her strong leadership qualities, it also raises questions about adaptability and long-term strategy.
-A more balanced chart might favor diplomacy, but with her current elemental composition and luck cycle, her trajectory remains aggressive and unwavering.
+A more balanced Chart might favor diplomacy, but with her current elemental composition and luck cycle, her trajectory remains aggressive and unwavering.